SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 Choose the relevant class (module) from the dropdown menu in the UCloud job submission page.
 The course materials (instructions and datasets) are hosted in an external [GitHub](https://github.com/Rymik19/rStudioDemoCourse/tree/main/classes) repository.

-The `analysis.R` script for `class_01` demonstrates data validation, group-wise summarization, and visualization using `ggplot2` which is already included in the base `RStudio` image.
+The `analysis.R` script for `class_01` demonstrates data validation, group-wise summarization, and visualization using the `ggplot2` library.

 The `example_with_new_packages.R` script for `class_02` uses `janitor` for data cleaning and `plotly` for creating interactive visualizations.
 These packages need to be installed in the `Dockerfile` to ensure they are pre-configured and readily available in RStudio without requiring manual installation by the user.